jal12-ship-it/Java-Data-types-and-Structures/README.md

 There are two popular variations of queues:

+##### Circular Queues

-1. Circular Queues- Circular Queues are the queues implemented in circle form rather than a straight manner.
+Circular Queues are the queues implemented in circle form rather than a straight manner.
 Circular queues overcome the problem of unutilized space in the linear queues that we implement as arrays.

 ![Circular Queues](https://static.javatpoint.com/ds/images/circular-queue.png)

+##### Deque

-2. Deque- A double-ended queue or a deque is a refined queue in which can add or remove the elements at either end but not in the middle.
+A double-ended queue or a deque is a refined queue in which can add or remove the elements at either end but not in the middle.

 ![Doubly ended Queues](https://www.tutorialandexample.com/wp-content/uploads/2019/09/Deque-in-Java.png)